 [CentOS] How does Linux Repair actually work

-> box up and working, however I do have a question on how the
+> working, however I do have a question on how the repair actually worked.

-> Linux".
-Some of you will remember that I had accidentally erased
+> Some of you will remember that I had accidentally erased the /boot and

-> new /boot and /boot/grub *or* did it just use what I had put there?
+> /boot/grub *or* did it just use what I had put there?

 More information about the CentOS